-8. COST-EFFICIENCY INDICATOR
+8. Cost-efficiency indicator

-8.1 For the first reference period, the national/FAB cost-efficiency key performance indicator shall be the national/FAB determined unit rate for en route air navigation services, defined as follows:

-- (a) The indicator is the result of the ratio between the determined costs and the forecast traffic contained in the performance plans in accordance with Article 10.3 a) and b). - (b) The indicator includes all cost components chargeable to users in accordance with the charging Regulation. - (c) The indicator is expressed in national currency and in real terms. - (d) The indicator is provided for each year of the reference period.
+- 8.1 For the first reference period, the national/FAB cost-efficiency key performance indicator shall be the national/FAB determined unit rate for en route air navigation services, defined as follows: - (a) The indicator is the result of the ratio between the determined costs and the forecast traffic contained in the performance plans in accordance with Article 10.3 a) and b). - (b) The indicator includes all cost components chargeable to users in accordance with the charging Regulation. - (c) The indicator is expressed in national currency and in real terms. - (d) The indicator is provided for each year of the reference period.

-In addition, States shall report their terminal air navigation services costs and unit rates in accordance with the charging Regulation and shall justify to the Commission any deviation from the forecasts.
+In addition, States shall report their terminal air navigation services costs and unit rates and shall justify to the Commission any deviation from the forecasts.